pwright/vscode-extensions/projects/markdown-shell-runner/README.md

    ![Run Button](images/run-button.png)

 3. Click the run button to execute the code block
-4. View the output in the "Markdown Shell Runner" output channel
+4. The command will run in a dedicated terminal named "Markdown Shell Runner (index)"

 ### Using the Context Menu